 3.1.1

 Green vegetables should be obtained as fresh as possible and should be used as early as possible.
 Leafy green vegetables, when refrigerated, retain more than 90 percent of the vitamin C and vitamin A value for 24 hours.
 Levels of these nutrients drop to 75 percent after storage for several days.
-Fresh green vegetables lose much vitamin G even in a day or two when stored at room temperature.
+Fresh green vegetables lose much vitamin C even in a day or two when stored at room temperature.
 For example, spinach may lose three-quarters of its vitamin C in two days.

 3.1.2